philjord/elderscrollsexplorer-apk/README.md

 Call of Red Mountain is an Android app that runs on the media files of the amazing Morrowind game.

-There is an equivilent app for running on any desktop called ElderScrollsExplorer (https://github.com/philjord/ElderScrollsExplorer)
+There is an equivalent app for running on any desktop called ElderScrollsExplorer (https://github.com/philjord/ElderScrollsExplorer)

 Both repos are built on a common base project that is built on many sub projects.